Instawork/hyperview/docs/reference_datefield.md

 A global attribute uniquely identifying the element in the whole document.

-When set, the text displaying the formatted value (or placeholder) is also given the automation identifier `<id>-text`, so UI automation can read the displayed label without depending on the element hierarchy.
+When set, the text displaying the formatted value (or placeholder) is also given the automation identifier `<id>/field-label`, so UI automation can read the displayed label without depending on the element hierarchy.

 #### `hide`